The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/maryville-tn-141-foothills-mall.md

 ## History

 Maryville opened on March 3rd, 1983 as the Fifth ShowBiz Pizza Place in Tennessee.
 It opened as a Franchised store.
 It opened with the mall too.
-Maryville originally featured the Rock-afire Explosion, as all other ShowBiz locations did. they would have it for a few years, until 1991, when they received Concept Unification replacing the Rock-afire Explosion for Munch's Make Believe Band but kept the ShowBiz name and they got the {{< wiki-link "SPT 1980's Remodel Program" >}} sometime later.
+Maryville originally featured the Rock-afire Explosion, as all other ShowBiz locations did. they would have it for a few years, until 1991, when they received Concept Unification replacing the Rock-afire Explosion for Munch's Make Believe Band but kept the ShowBiz name and they got the [SPT 1980's Remodel Program] sometime later.
 They would remain this way until the store was permanently closed in 1995 for unknown reasons.
 After closure, it became a Gym called Workout Anytime.
 As of December 2023, the Workout Anytime is still there.

 ## Stages